-How many times have you gone outside to clean the snow off your windshield, roof, headlights, and windows, but forgot to clear it away from your license plate?
-For many Michiganders, this is something that happens all the time in the winter.
+How often do you head outside to clear snow off your windshield, roof, headlights, and windows, only to forget about your license plate?
+For many Michiganders, it’s a common winter oversight.

-Even though many of us forget to clear our snow-covered license plates, does even it really matter?
+Even though many of us forget to clear the snow off our license plates, does it really make a difference?

-By now, you should be well aware that you can get a ticket in Michigan for not clearing snow from your vehicle.
-That ice and snow could easily slide up your windshield and into the air, ultimately slamming down onto other vehicles around you.
-Not to mention that it's obstructing your view if it's not cleared from your windows.
+By now, you probably know that in Michigan, you can get a ticket for not clearing snow off your vehicle.
+That snow and ice can easily fly off your windshield and hit other vehicles around you.
+Plus, if you don’t clear your windows, it can block your view.
 But what about your license plate?

 Can You get a Ticket for a Snow Covered License Plate?